Zeioth/vim-typedoc/README.md

 sudo npm -g typedoc
 ```

-You also need to have this on the tsconfig.json
+You also need to have this on your project tsconfig.json
 ```typescript
 {
   "typedocOptions": {